forestgrape/coronavirus/monitor_and_control.md

 #### Mask Usage
 * For self protection good fit and a good outside-to-inside filter are important.
 * To avoid person to person droplet transmission e.g. when speaking, consequent wearing in close distance face-to-face situations is necessary.
-* In heated indoor rooms aerosol transmission can occur:
+* In indoor rooms aerosol transmission occurs:
   * changing/disinfecting the masks frequently is necessary to prevent the spread of aerosols, especially for [low and mid filtration masks](#filter-performance)
   * [high filtration masks](#high-filtration) are needed to reliably filter aerosols
-* After coughing or sneezing into mask changing is necessary.
+* After coughing or sneezing into mask changing is a must (one should not cough into mask but cough into the hand and downwards, then the hand should be washed or disinfected; moreover when coughing one should stay home).
 After speaking a lot into a mask changing is appropriate.
-Especially [low and mid filter models](#filter-performance).
+Especially for [low and mid filter models](#filter-performance).
 * Some mask have a to big air resistance, in that case the air can bypasses the mask.
 There's still protection against droplets, essentially they are like wearable plexiglas.
 But bypassed air still contains [aerosols](./transmission.md#aerosol)